Since the coronavirus pandemic began, Second Harvest Food Bank of Metrolina has seen a spike in requests for food assistance.

 For the past 15 years, WSOC-TV and Second Harvest have partnered to end area hunger through the 9 Food Drive.
 One unforeseen effect of the coronavirus has been significant changes to how food donations can be collected and distributed.

 This year, the 9 Food Drive campaign is transitioning to a virtual food drive and will only accept online monetary donations.
-Funds donated will help the food bank purchase staple grocery items to continue packaging food boxes.
+Funds donated will help the food bank purchase staple grocery items to continue packing food boxes.

 Second Harvest has a donation program in place with different levels of giving.
 Donors can equate their monetary donation to what can be supplied by the food bank.